pudly/schmopera-hugo/content/articles/hype-for-a-reason-atgs-la-bohme.md

 date = "2017-05-20T11:59:00-04:00"
 lastmod = "2017-05-20T21:56:00-04:00"
 publishDate = "2017-05-20T14:24:00-04:00"
-slug = "hype-for-a-reason-atgs-la-bohme"
-title = "Hype for a reason: AtG&#039;s La bohème"
+short_description = "There are a few moments that always kill me in La bohème.
+There's the sexy \"buona sera/good night\" that Rodolfo says to Mimì in Act I; there's that that part in Act IV where he tells her she's as pretty as a sunrise, and she corrects his poetry, saying it should be \"sunset\".
+There's the look on Schaunard's face when their fun and games pull a sudden 180, and he's faced with the scene of a dying woman and a very sad friend." slug = "hype-for-a-reason-atgs-la-bohme" title = "Hype for a reason: AtG&#039;s La bohème"
 +++